 See what it’s like to scuba dive in up to 80m visibility, dive through chasms, caves and see astonishing marine life on one of the scuba diving tours in Niue.
-Niue Blue is an SSI-accredited dive operator offering a range of dive tours and courses, while Magical Niue Sea Adventures is a PADI-accredited operator offering more amazing dive opportunities and courses.
-Compare your options and more in 10 Best Places to Scuba in Niue.
+Both Niue Blue and Magical Niue Sea Adventures are PADI-accredited dive operators offering a range of dive tours and courses.
+Compare your options and more in The Guide to Scuba Diving in Niue.

 Luxury Dining in Niue

 Niue might be a remote rock in the South Pacific, but it still manages to offer surprising and delectable cuisine.
 Being an island nation, fresh fish is always fantastic here, while anything with coconut or taro is sure to delight the senses!

 A must-eat is the Kaiika Restaurant in Alofi.
 With a Tokyo sushi chef combined with Pacific fish, the Japanese cuisine is to die for.
 They also serve up premium ice creams.

 For photo-worthy plates, head to the Dolphin Restaurant of the Scenic Matavai Resort, whose a la carte menu features succulent steaks, fresh catch of the day and more.
 Dessert is typically an affair of colourful plates of fruity treats, indulgent chocolate fondants and more.

 Most visitors to Niue have time to sample all of the restaurants in Niue, so see what else you are in for in The Guide to the Best Eats & Restaurants in Niue.
 Plus, learn about self-catering and Niuean cuisine in The Guide to Food in Niue.